 Case Reports

-The purpose of investigations into disclosures is, according to the Act, to bring the findings of wrongdoing to the attention of the organization's chief executive and to make recommendations for corrective action.
+Under subsection 38(3.3) of the Public Servants Disclosure Protection Act (the Act), the Commissioner must report to Parliament founded cases of wrongdoing within 60 days after the conclusion of the investigation.
+The purpose of investigations into disclosures is, according to the Act, to bring the existence of wrongdoing to the attention of the organization's Chief Executive and to make recommendations for corrective action.

-The following are the Case Reports tabled to date before Parliament.
+The following are the Case Reports tabled to date before Parliament:

-September - Department of National Defence
+September 2023 - Department of National Defence

 Finding